navikt/backend-golden-path/README.md

 This workflow is triggered on pull requests created by Dependabot and performs the following steps:

-- **Fetch Dependabot metadata**: Uses the `dependabot/fetch-metadata` action to fetch metadata for the Dependabot pull request.
+- **Automerge Dependabot PRs**: Uses the `navikt/automerge-dependabot` action to auto-merge Dependabot pull requests.
-- **Auto-merge changes**: Uses the `gh pr merge` command to auto-merge Dependabot pull requests, except for major version updates, unless the package ecosystem is GitHub Actions.

 Workflow file: `.github/workflows/dependabot-automerge.yml`